Cue Card Sample

 I never really underestimated the importance of learning to speak in a different language other than my native language.
 But, the importance of it increased even more to me when I actually had to use a foreign language in a critical situation.

-The critical situation, I am talking about, involved talking to an immigration officer at an airport when I visited Spain about a year ago for enjoying a vacation.
+The critical situation, I am talking about, involved talking to an immigration officer at an airport when I visited Spain about a year ago to enjoy a vacation.